-New Entrant Safety Auditors received off-site new entrant training in KY during calendar year 2016.
-Auditors will follow the guidelines and procedures for conducting on-site and off-site safety audits to ensure all New Entrant Safety Audits are completed within stautory guidelines.
+New Entrant Safety Auditors will have formal in-service training with FMCSA staff in Jackson, MS in August of 2019.
+Auditors will follow the guidelines and procedures for conducting on-site and off-site safety audits to ensure all New

+Entrant Safety Audits are completed within stautory guidelines.
 Additionally, New Entrant Safety Auditors have been directed to ensure all work assignments are completed within a 30-day window of the due date of each assigned motor carrier.
 These controls will help ensure eligible motor carriers do not become "past-due".